SBB Vukovi Beograd: 2009 – 2010

 Two miserable defeats in the finals have made clear notice that is necessary for Vukovi to have a head coach next season.
 John D. Harper joined Vukovi as a coach who has extensive experience coaching in Europe and has twice won Eurobowl with Bergamo Lions.
 Green and Blocker returned for next season, and in team came another American RB Brandon McDowell.
 Cineplexx Blue Devils of the Austrian Football League have joined CEFL, and since the beginning of the season everybody had already seen them with Vukovi in finals.
 In the regular season, in the first match in April in Ada Ciganlija Vukovi won 49–48 in 2nd overtime, after amazing game full of twists.
 In the second season match in September, Blue Devils were successful in Hohenems 35–20, Vukovi have experienced first defeat of the season.
 In the semifinals Vukovi won 28–13 over Ljubljana Silverhawks.
 In CEFL Bowl IV Vukovi were again met with the Blue Devils, beating them 39–20 more than convincing.
 It was the second CEFL title for Vukovi Beograd and the third consecutive season as Vukovi have not lost a match at home – Ada Ciganlija.
 Jordan Green was the MVP of the finals, and DE Milos Lisanin was CEFL defensive player of the year.
 In the newly formed Serbian SAAF Super League (after separation from the Serbian American football association – SAFS) Vukovi have easily won the title, beating Novi Sad Dukes in the finals 46–0.
 Brandon McDowell was the offensive MVP in the SAAF Super League.

 Almost all players have been remained in the team for 2010 season, only William Blocker came back to United States, and Tony Stubbs, former starting safety for Kansas Jayhawks football, joined Vukovi.
-One of the biggest additions in history of American football in Europe was the arrival of former NFL star Reuben Droughns as Vukovi assistant coach.
+One of the biggest additions in history of American football in Serbia was the arrival of former NFL star Reuben Droughns as Vukovi assistant coach.

 Vukovi have started the season with a preseason game (with future Austrian Football League champions) Danube Dragons, and lost in an exciting finish 30–27.
 Season continues with games in the SAAF Serbian Superleague and in the Central Football European League.
 Vukovi were dominant, they have not lost a single game throughout the season.
 In SAAF Serbian Superleague title game, they won, beating Novi Sad Dukes 40–2 in Ada Ciganlija.
 League MVP was returnee QB/WR Andrej Tasic.
 In CEFL Bowl V held in Ljubljana 18 July 2010, Vukovi are playing excellent and defeated Ljubljana Silverhawks 42–20 and won a third CEFL championship.
 For the second time DE Milos Lisanin is chosen for Defensive MVP of league.

 Despite the successful season, at the beginning of 2011, head coach John Harper was replaced by Rex Stevenson.